yasir-shahzad/SoftI2C/README.md

 1. Download the library ZIP file from the [GitHub repository](https://github.com/yasir-shahzad/SoftI2C).
 2. In the Arduino IDE, go to `Sketch` > `Include Library` > `Add .ZIP Library...`.
-3. Select the downloaded ZIP file and click `Open`.
+3. Select the downloaded ZIP file and click `Open`..

 ## Usage